 Nevertheless, credit scores are repairable.
 You can take deliberate actions to begin repairing your score and increasing your odds of securing debt or work opportunities in the future.
 For instance, applying for a credit card and using it prudently can boost a score damaged by bankruptcy.

-Summary: How Long Does a Chapter 7 Last?
+Summary: How Long Does A Chapter 7 Bankruptcy Last?

 Chapter-7 bankruptcy cases in Austin TX, and all other states in the US are usually concluded in 4 to 6 months.
 However, the timelines vary due to factors like how fast you fill and submit bankruptcy paperwork to the speed at which you attend creditor meetings and offer additional documentation.
 If your case is typical, expect to be done in 4 to 6 months.
 Otherwise, consult a lawyer to get an accurate timeline and ways of expediting the process.